-If you love Reese’s Peanut Butter Cups, you’ll go bonkers over these Peanut Butter Chocolate Bars!
-A soft peanut butter biscuit base topped with chocolate, these are NO BAKE and just 5 ingredients: biscuits, butter, chocolate, peanut butter and sugar.
-The ultimate emergency sweet-treat!
+These No Bake Chocolate Peanut Butter Bars taste like Reece’s peanut butter cups!
+A soft peanut butter biscuit base topped with a peanut butter flavoured chocolate, all you need are 5 ingredients: biscuits, butter, chocolate, peanut butter and sugar.

-When it comes to sweet treats, these Peanut Butter Chocolate Bars are probably what I make the most often because it’s so quick to pull together, no bake, and WHO DOESN’T LOVE PEANUT BUTTER CUPS???
+When it comes to sweet treats, these No Bake Chocolate Peanut Butter Bars are probably what I make the most often because it’s so quick to pull together, no bake, and WHO DOESN’T LOVE PEANUT BUTTER CUPS???

 Plus, I almost always have everything I need to make these.
 Even though biscuits aren’t part of my weekly shop, usually if I dig deep into the giant baskets into which I toss everything that doesn’t have an obvious dedicated position in the pantry, then usually I’ll find some sort of biscuit suitable to use.

 A month past the due by date, perhaps.
 Pffff!
 That’s fine.
 Everyone knows that the used by date for things like dried goods are conservative.
 Right? 😜